-- You can also reference the Why are there NULLs in my secondary merge results query?
-Help Center article for more troubleshooting tips for missing or null merged results values.
+- You can also reference the Why are there nulls in my secondary merge results query?
+Best Practices page for more troubleshooting tips for missing or null merged results values.

 - How merged results handle a query having multiple matching values: The section What if one query has multiple rows for the same value? later on this page discusses how Looker handles merging data when some of the queries have multiple rows with a specific value (or combination of values) in the matching dimension(s).